DivyanshSharma1210/DevTinder/Readme.md

 - Create PATCH `/profile/edit` API.
 - Create a PATCH `/profile/password` API => Forgot Password API
 - Make sure you `validate` all data in every `POST` , `PATCH` APIs...

+# Episode 11
+- Create a `connectionRequest` Schema.
+- Add proper Validations to your Schema.
+- Create POST `connection/request` API.
+- Proper Validation of your Data.
+- Think about all Corner cases.
+- Read more about `$or` and `$and` and `$not ` and `$nor` queries in mongoose.
+- Read more about `Schema.pre("save")` function.
+# Read this Article for Compound Indexes : `https://www.mongodb.com/docs/manual/core/indexes/index-types/index-compound/`.

+# Why we should not make each field as an `index` in your Database.

+- What are `Compund Indexes`.
+- Read more about `Indexes` in `MongoDb`.
+- Why do we need an `Index`.
+- What are the `Advantages` and `DisAdvantages` of creating `Indexes`.

+- Read this article for mongoDb `queries` : `https://www.mongodb.com/docs/manual/reference/operator/query-comparison/`
+- Always think about `Corner cases`.